TheJedinator/personal_site/_posts/2024-12-19-work-setup.md

 worked with that was all in on vim and would love nothing more than to bend your ear for hours about how it's really GNU/Linux and how they use Arch BTW.
 But then I looked at the people I work with today who still proclaim Neovim as best editor and thought I'd give it a second look.
-Then my colleague dusty joined Float and I had to give it a third look as I read through [his book all about LazyVim](https://lazyvim-ambitious-devs.phillips.codes/course/chapter-1/).
+Then my colleague Dusty joined Float and I had to give it a third look as I read through [his book all about LazyVim](https://lazyvim-ambitious-devs.phillips.codes/course/chapter-1/).
 We now have a growing community of Neovim users at work and having a community